-the existing unmanaged parking can lead to inefficient use of space, have impact on the tree root zone and increase safety risks for users of the shared path; and large and often under-utilised car parking area at the northern end of the foreshore.
+the existing unmanaged vehicle and trailer parking can lead to inefficient use of space, have impact on the tree root zone and increase safety risks for users of the shared path; and large and often under-utilised car parking area at the northern end of the foreshore.

 The boat ramp is the main boat launching facility for Orford and boating use has increased with the dredging and channelising of the Prosser River mouth.
-The boat ramp was located to take advantage of the deeper water at this site, but the narrow width of public land requires vehicle and trailer parking to occur further north of the boat ramp.
-The vehicle movement for use of the boat ramp occurs directly in front of a row of shacks.
+The boat ramp was located to take advantage of the deeper water at this site, but the narrow width of public land requires vehicle and trailer parking to occur